General Gig Harbor Real Estate FAQs

 What can I expect when working with Stacia Whatley?

 Honesty, straight talk, and someone who actually picks up the phone.
-When you work with me you are working with me directly, not a team member, not an assistant, not whoever happens to be available.
-I bring 17 years of Gig Harbor market knowledge to every conversation, which means the advice you get is grounded in real data and real experience on this Peninsula, not generic talking points pulled from a national real estate playbook.
+When you work with me you are working with me directly -- not a team member, not an assistant, not whoever happens to be available.
+I bring 17 years of Gig Harbor market knowledge to every conversation.

-For right-sizing homeowners especially, I understand that this is not just a transaction.
+For right-sizing homeowners especially, I understand this is not just a transaction.
 It is a significant life decision that deserves patience, honesty, and a broker who will tell you the truth even when the truth is "not quite yet."
-I will walk you through the process clearly at every step so you always know what is happening, what comes next, and why.

 • Direct communication: no fluff, no runaround